 - Don't travel with wads of cash you don't need.
 Take enough to cover your trip and an ATM card/credit card if need be.

-- If you go on a boat down the river don't get too close to the water.
-It's not clean and a splash of water in your mouth or eye may cause unpleasant symptoms.
+- If you go on a boat down the river, don't lean over the side so that water splashes up near your face.
+It's far fro clean.
+A splash of water in your mouth or eye may cause illness.

 What did you do in one day in Bangkok?
 Let me know in the comments section below.